docker-suite/alpine-runit/Readme.md

 Add your initialisation scripts in: `/etc/runit/init.d`
 Add your shutdown scripts in: `/etc/runit/finish.d`
-Any services should be placed in: `/etc/service.d/` (with run and finish script)
+:warning: Any services should be placed in: `/etc/service.d/` (with run and finish script)
-Create the file enable in /etc/service.d/MyService/ to enable the service at startup: `touch /etc/service.d/MyService/enable`.
+Create the file enable in `/etc/service.d/MyService/` to enable the service at startup: `touch /etc/service.d/MyService/enable`.
-Create the file disable in /etc/service.d/MyService/ to disable the service at startup: `touch /etc/service.d/MyService/disable`.
+Create the file disable in `/etc/service.d/MyService/` to disable the service at startup: `touch /etc/service.d/MyService/disable`.
 Disabling a service is predominante over enabling it.

 Run it: `docker run -it -d --name=runit dsuite/alpine-runit`